Currently practicing social distancing in Budapest, Hungary.

 What you won’t find here:

 This is not a travel guide.
 There are already many great ones available.
 We will not have lists of lodging, restaurants, or activities.
 We will comment on some specific ones if they were particularly good (or bad).
-This is more of a personal journal that we hope is interesting, Inspiring, and informative to you, the reader.

 So sit back and relax.
 Come on a journey with us.
 Or even better, sign up for our email alerts below.

-Hello, we are Steve and Linda Gerbec, two retirees in our early 60’s.
+Hello, we are Steve and Linda Gerbec, two retirees in our early sixties.
 In 2018 we sold our house, sold our cars, and sold our kids (just kidding about the kids), and set off to travel the world full-time.

 We started Wind and Whim to share our experiences, show how achievable full-time travel can be and encourage others to follow their dreams, whatever they may be.